kyleburton/jquery-primer/README.md

 <img src="images/trees/html-annotated-tree.png" />

-This is the environment in which yoru JavaScript executes.
+This is the environment in which your JavaScript executes.
 It gets access to this tree starting at the trunk or root of the tree via the <code>document</code> variable.
-The DOM API here is complex, and there are several libraries for mamking interacting with this tree, finding and modifying the content significantly simpler.
-The one I have the most experience with is jQuery.
+The DOM API for doing this by hand is complex.
+Thankfully there are several libraries for mamking interacting with the DOM, finding and modifying the content, significantly simpler.
+The one I have the most experience with and will be discussing is jQuery.

 <img src="images/trees/monkey-on-tree.png" />

-In each region you can put a class (like a number), then separetly you deifne the 'key' or table which describes how to paint each of those regions.
+In each region you can put a class (like a number), then separetly you define the 'key' or table which describes how to paint each of those regions.

 (show a picture of a DOM/Grid with the numbers, then a slide of a css definition / key / table, then the blank grid filled in with some of the style).

-This the simplest analogy I could come up with.

-Now CSS also supports IDs.
-You use classes when there is more than 1 region (element) that you want that style to apply to.
-You use an ID when it is supposed to be unique.
-This distinction between classes and IDs will become more important when you start making your application interactive.
-I'll touch on it a bit later.

 h2. jQuery and JavaScript

 h3.
 Navigation